coobas/yoyo-migrations/README.txt

 Thanks
 ------

-Thank you to Ryan Williams for the transactions functionality and assorted bug fixes.
+* Thanks to Ryan Williams for suggesting the transactions functionality and assorted bug fixes.

+.. :vim:sw=4:et